-The National Project Management System (NPMS) model is a key component of the framework and provides distinct control points that are linked to the Public Services and Procurement Canada (PSPC)'s project approval processes for both the Real Property and the Business Project –IT-Enabled streams.
+The National Project Management System (NPMS) model is a key component of the framework and provides distinct control points that are linked to the Public Services and Procurement Canada's (PSPC) project approval processes for both the real property and the business project—information technology (IT)-enabled streams.
 The model identifies deliverables at each phase, activity and task.
 Generic roadmaps are adaptations of the model for specific delivery mechanisms.
-In the Real Property stream this includes Design-Bid-Build or Lease/Fit-up roadmaps; in the Business Project IT Enabled stream, there is one textual roadmap and three visual roadmaps, including one diagram each for Full, “Lite” and Product/Technical Deliverables.
-Progress on all aspects of the project is recorded, using the Project Management Plan or Preliminary Project Plan and associated tools such as the project schedule and budget.
+In the real property stream this includes design-bid-build or lease/fit-up roadmaps; in the business project IT-enabled stream, there is one textual roadmap and three visual roadmaps, including one diagram each for full, "lite" and product/technical deliverables.
+Progress on all aspects of the project is recorded, using the project management plan or preliminary project plan and associated tools such as the project schedule and budget.

 NPMS is essentially three projects-in-one.
-In the Real Property stream, the three stage structure facilitates outsourcing of the Delivery Stage.
-For both streams, the NPMS structure ensures that project approval decisions are tied to the Integrated Investment Plan and to business needs or opportunities that support strategic objectives and desired outcomes.
-The Project Inception Stage provides Statement of Requirements Approval; the Project Identification Stage provides a Preliminary Project Approval and a decision on the delivery mechanism.
-The Project Delivery Stage is focused on a well-defined final product, which is approved at Effective Project Approval and delivered during the Implementation Phase.
+In the real property stream, the three-stage structure facilitates outsourcing of the delivery stage.
+For both streams, the NPMS structure ensures that project approval decisions are tied to the integrated investment plan and to business needs or opportunities that support strategic objectives and desired outcomes.
+The project inception stage provides statement of requirements approval; the project identification stage provides a Project approval/expenditure authority (planning and design) and a decision on the delivery mechanism.
+The project delivery stage is focused on a well-defined final product, which is approved at amended project approval (if required) /expenditure authority (implementation) and delivered during the implementation phase.

 The end of each task or activity is signaled by the acceptance or approval of a key deliverable such as a preliminary project plan.
 These deliverables and milestones will vary according to the project type, stream or version of the model.